 Giveaways have been a staple of the marketing field and continue to benefit brands year after year.

 Why do they remain so popular?
 To start, people like getting things for free.
 Giveaways excite your audience and encourage them to interact with your brand in a way they might not normally.
 From a psychological standpoint, giveaways create a sense of debt and desire to reciprocate, which can serve as the foundation of a relationship.

 When done well, giveaways are an effective way to boost engagement on social media, establish an email list, generate qualified leads, and build excitement around a new product.
 But to be effective, you need to offer a prize people actually want and create a campaign targeted to your goals.

-Giveaway Prize Ideas for The End of Summer
+Facebook Giveaways: Prize Ideas for Late Summer

 Whether you are launching a brand new company or trying to drum up sales for a classic favorite, a giveaway will increase excitement and engagement around your brand.
 Before you build your Facebook giveaway, consider what your goals are, then use the following list of prizes for inspiration.
 Look for a prize that makes sense for both your audience and your goals.

 Remember those ‘choose your own adventure’ books from elementary school?
 Gift cards allow the winner to essentially choose their own prize.

 Here are a few ideas for gift card prizes:

 - Clothing store shopping spree for a back to school clothes